If you don't use repeat prescriptions

 The practice has an agreed formulary of medication that is usually prescribed based on their effectiveness and cost.
 Non-formulary items are not always stocked and may require ordering which may necessitate some delay

-If you live more than one mile from a chemist, your prescriptions will be dispensed at our surgeries in Wellesbourne or Kineton (unless you tell us otherwise).
+If you live more than one mile from a chemist, your prescriptions can be dispensed from our surgery (unless you tell us otherwise).
 Unfortunately, if you don't qualify for this service you must take your prescriptions to one of the community pharmacies.

 Delivery of Medication